brittonlaroche/realm-tensorflow/README.md

 http://playground.tensorflow.org/

 The playground application allows you to build and train a neural network in your broswer.
+I chose TensorFlow.js to showcase the power of machine learning with MongDB Atlas and Realm in the Browserfor the following reasons:

+1. No Drivers / No Installations
+2. Its Interactive, you can play with the data.
+3. It has access to Sensors, Webcams and Smart Phone Data with standard APIs to access
+4. Data can be processed and remain on the client

+For these reasons I selected TensorFlow.js and the broswer for this very powerful lab.
+Gone are the days where you had to install a complex Hadoop infrastructure with Spark and write complex functions and logic just to do machine learning.
+Today With MongoDB Atlas, Tensorflow.js and a broswer you can do highly interactive machine learning with zero installation and very little complexity.
+The barriers to machine learning have been removed.

 ![end](./img/section-end.png)